Do You Know The Science Behind Accent Reduction Process? Find Out!

 It is the habit and sounds learned in terms of the native language.

-On a general note, there are two kinds of accent.
+On a general note, there are two kinds of accents.
 First one is the accent or variation in the use of one’s native language.
 When it comes to variations, it can be related to the geographical area or the cultural background.

 The second kind of accent is an accent that occurs when a native speaker of a distinct language learns to speak.
 The accent is the breakthrough of the native language phonology into English.